seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 How! my issue!

 **BELARIUS**
-So sure as you your father’s.
+So sure as you your father's.
 I, old Morgan,
-Am that Belarius whom you sometime banish’d:
+Am that Belarius whom you sometime banish'd:
 Your pleasure was my mere offence, my punishment
-Itself, and all my treason; that I suffer’d
+Itself, and all my treason; that I suffer'd
 Was all the harm I did.
-These gentle princes–
+These gentle princes--
-For such and so they are–these twenty years
+For such and so they are--these twenty years
-Have I train’d up.
+Have I train'd up.
 But, gracious sir,
 Here are your sons again; and I must lose
-Two of the sweet’st companions in the world.
+Two of the sweet'st companions in the world.
 The benediction of these covering heavens
 Fall on their heads like dew! for they are worthy
 To inlay heaven with stars.